-General Remarks

-The subject property comprises a purpose built mid terraced chalet style villa located within a residential area lying to the south of Glasgow City Centre where surrounding properties are similar in age and character.

-Adequate local shopping, educational and public transport facilities are available close by.

-There is a lane located to the rear of the property.

-At the time of inspection the property was found to be in a fair condition having regard to its age and character.
-A small number of items were noted as requiring attention and repairs should be carried out to these in early course to prevent any further damage to the property.
+General Remarks The subject property comprises a purpose built two storey mid-terraced villa located within the Giffnock district, lying to the south of Glasgow city centre, where surrounding properties are of similar age and character.
+Adequate local shopping, educational and transport facilities are available close by.
+There is a river located close to the property.
+We are not aware of any recent flooding issues.
+The subjects are accessed by way of a pedestrian walkway to the front only with vehicular access to the rear.
+At the time of inspection the property was found to be well maintained having regard to the age and character.
+A small number of items were noted which require attention and repairs should be carried out to these in early course before causing any further damage to the property.
+Essential Repairs None.

-It is assumed that all alterations, additions and/or extensions to the property have received all necessary Town Planning (Planning Permission) and Building Authority (Building Warrants and Completion Certificate) approvals and that documentation for such is available, paying particular attention to the open plan nature of the kitchen and dining room and the creation of the rear doors off the dining room.

-Some isolated damp meter readings were recorded within the dining room and kitchen requiring an element of repair/ongoing maintenance.

-Essential Repairs

-None.
+Retention recommended?
+Yes

-Estimated cost of essential repairs £ Retention recommended?
-Yes X No Amount £
+Estimated cost of essential repairs £

+X No

+Amount £

 Comment on Mortgageability

-The property forms suitable mortgage provider. e security for mortgage purposes subject to the specific lending criteria o fany
+The property forms suitable mortgage provider. le security for mortgage purposes subject to the specific lending criteria o f any

 Valuations

-Market value in present condition Market value on completion of essential repairs Insurance reinstatement value (to include the cost of total rebuilding, site clearance, professional fees, ancillary charges plus VAT) Is a reinspection necessary? \$\frac{\frac{340,00}{2}}{\frac{310,00}{2}}\$\$ \[\text{Yes } \text{X} \]
+Market value in present condition Market value on completion of essential repairs Insurance reinstatement value (to include the cost of total rebuilding, site clearance, professional fees, ancillary charges plus VAT) Is a reinspection necessary?
+Lambda 175,0 £ 175,0 £ N// £ 150,0 Yes 2

 Buy To Let Cases

-month Short Assured Tenai ge of monthly rental income for the property assuming a letting on a 6 ncy basis? here there is a steady demand for rented accommodation of this type? £ Yes No
+What is the reasonable rangementh Short Assured Tenan ge of monthly rental income for the property assuming a letting on a 6 ncy basis? £

-more there is a steady definant for remod accommodation or this type.
+Is the property in an area w there there is a steady demand for rented accommodation of this type?
+Yes No

 Declaration

-Signed Security Print Code [510841 = 6299] Electronically signed by:-
+Signed Surveyor's name Security Print Code [450710 = 6031 ] Electronically signed by:- K Hall

-· rveyor's name K Hall
+Professional qualifications MRICS

-Company name rofessional qualifications MRICS
+Company name J & E Shepherd

-Company name J & E Shepherd Address 269 Kilmarnock Road, Glasgow, G43 1TX
+Address 269 Kilmarnock Road, Glasgow, G43 1TX

 Telephone 0141 649 8020

-Fax ·
+Fax 0141 649 8444

-Report date
+Report date 25th April 2022